-At the St. Louis Session, a 28th "Belief" was adopted.
+At the St. Louis Session, June 29-July 9, 2005, an additional "Belief" was adopted.
 It may be a cherished belief of the liberals in the church, but not that of any thinking conservative who thoughtfully reads the Bible and Spirit of Prophecy.

-Just as done 25 years earlier at Dallas, the newly worded material was presented a little, day after day, over a five-day period.
+Just as done 25 years earlier at Dallas, the newly worded addition was discussed little by little, day after day, over a five-day period.
 This kept the delegates busy; so they would not give proper attention to other urgent matters.
 Instead, they would pass prearranged agenda items with relatively little discussion.

-But, in addition, the splitting up of discussion into little bits, here and there, tended to confuse the minds of the delegates; so they could not focus on what was really involved in this very significant paragraph.
+But, in addition, the splitting up of discussion on the proposed paragraph into little bits, here and there, tended to confuse the minds of the delegates; so they could not focus on what was really involved in this very significant addition.

-Can you imagine spending portions of five days to discuss a single paragraph, with only five sentences?
+Can you imagine spending portions of five days to discuss a single paragraph, containing only five sentences?

 For some reason, the delegates had a difficult time being recognized by the chairman at the podium.
 The confusion was compounded by the fact that there were continual interruptions for other matters, including saying happy birthday to someone's father.
-The result was a somewhat incoherent discussion that dragged on, amid repeated-often very lengthy interruptions, over a course of several days.
+The result was a somewhat incoherent discussion that dragged on, amid repeated-often very lengthy-interruptions, over a course of several days.

-In addition, just as in 1980, when a topic was referred back to committee "to be studied," it would usually not be brought back until later in the week when, due to time pressure, a quick vote of approval would be given to phrases which were not Biblically correct.
+In addition, just as in 1980, when a topic was referred back to committee "to be studied," it would usually not be brought back until later in the week when, due to time pressure, the delegates forgot what the problem was and a quick vote of approval would be given to phrases which were not Biblically correct.